Early years pupil premium

 Eligibility checks will be carried out at the following points:

-Providers will receive a document listing all children who are eligible for Early Years Pupil Premium at the same time they receive their Statement of Grant.
+Following each funding period's headcount, providers will receive their financial statement listing all children who are eligible for Early Years Pupil Premium.

 Early Years Pupil Premium funding will be calculated per funding period and paid as a lump sum at the end of each funding period in July, December and March.